ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Check-Database.md

 image:../images/edit.png[link="https://github.com/ArcadeData/arcadedb-docs/blob/main/src/main/asciidoc/sql/SQL-Check-Database.md" float=right]

-Executes an integrity check and in case a repair of the database.
-This commands analizes the following things:
+Executes an integrity check and in case of a repair of the database.
+This command analyzes the following things:

 - buckets: all the pages and records are scanned and checked if can be loaded (no physical corruption)
 - vertices: all the vertices are loaded and all the connected edges are checked.
 In case some edges point to records that have been